kagisearch/kagi-docs/docs/common/company/hiring-kagi.md

 - Flexible working conditions; remote first culture.
 - Our journey is filled with exciting challenges and ever-evolving processes.
 It's a bit of a rollercoaster, not for the feign-hearted.
 - Our ambition is enormous, going against industry giants with a very small team.
 You will work a lot.
-- We are completey user funded.
+- We are completely user funded.
 Kagi is currently in [one village worth of homes](https://kagi.com/stats).
 Do not expect VC backed/big-tech salary.
 Do expect equity as a part of compensation.

 Send your CV to [hello@kagi.com](mailto:hello@kagi.com).
 We’ll send a test project.